WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 :::

 Now insert the SD card to your computer, and open Wasabi Wallet.
-Go to the `Hardware Wallet` tab, and click the button `Import Coldcard`, browse to the SD card and select the `new-wallet.json` file.
+Go to the `Add Wallet` dialog, and click `Import a wallet`, browse to the SD card and select the `new-wallet.json` file.
 Wasabi will automatically import and modify this skeleton file and store it in your `Wallets` and `WalletBackups` folders.

 #### Receiving bitcoin